rdash-in/construction-project-management-frameworks/README.md

 - [Golden Journey of Construction Management](whitepapers/construction-project-management-golden-journey.pdf)
 - [Construction Workflows for Cashflow Control](whitepapers/construction-project-management-golden-workflows.pdf)
+- [Guide to a Design and Build Business] (whitepapers/design-build-business-guide.pdf)

 This whitepaper explains a BOQ-centric construction project management framework that links site execution, procurement, and finance to